manfontan/CV/Experience.md

 ![ibm-logo](https://github.com/manfontan/CV/blob/master/img/ibm-logo.png)
 **August 2014 - January 2017.**
 *Dublin, Ireland*
 As member of the SCM team for Rational Team Concert.
-I worke developing and integrating soruce code management tools.
+I worked developing and integrating soruce code management tools.
 Including a range of tasks such as migrations from Windows servers to Linux boxes, Dockerization of tools like centralization login with ELK or github webhooks processing, installation/upgrade automation using python scripts, database and web server maintenance and configuration, security configuration and many more.

 I did also support a wide number of developer teams, troubleshooting daily issues, mostly related with CI/CD,